-The insider advice on this page is brought to you by one of Wendy’s Trusted Travel Experts for cruises: Tom Baker of Cruise Center.
+The insider advice on this page is from one of Wendy’s Trusted Travel Experts for cruises: Tom Baker of Cruise Center.

-Tom Baker has sailed on more than 250 ships in nearly 50 years.
-From Alaska to French Polynesia to the Panama Canal, from the Douro to the Rhine to the Danube, if an ocean or river ship docks there, chances are he’s been—more than once!
-First Tom helps each traveler pinpoint the right ship, cabin, and itinerary (his encyclopedic knowledge of the pros and cons of different cabin types on different vessels will astound you).
-Then he advises on which private guides, group shore excursions, and flights will best suit your needs.
-He has particular clout with river lines AmaWaterways, Crystal River Cruises, Uniworld, and Viking, and with ocean lines Celebrity, Celestyal, Crystal, Holland America, MSC, Norwegian, Oceania, Royal Caribbean, Regent Seven Seas, Seabourn, and Windstar.
-Tom was also included in Perrin’s People, Wendy’s award-winning list of top travel specialists, which was published annually in Condé Nast Traveler magazine from 2000 to 2013.
+Tom has sailed on more than 250 ships.
+From Alaska to French Polynesia to the Panama Canal, from the Douro to the Rhine to the Danube to the Mekong, if an ocean or river ship docks there, chances are he’s been—more than once!
+And his encyclopedic knowledge of the pros and cons of the different cabin types on different vessels will astound you.
+First he’ll help you pinpoint the right ship, cabin, and itinerary, then he’ll advise which private guides, group shore excursions, and flights will best suit your needs, all the while making sure you get the best value for your dollar.
+Finally, he’ll advocate strongly for you should anything go wrong.
+He has particular clout with river lines AmaWaterways, Amadeus, Scenic, Tauck River, Crystal River Cruises, Uniworld, and Viking, and with ocean lines Celebrity, Crystal, Holland America, MSC, Norwegian, Oceania, Royal Caribbean, Regent Seven Seas, Seabourn, and Windstar.

 Ships and Cabins

 The Norwegian Epic megaship is quite affordable.
-It offers top-notch onboard entertainment, lots of dining options, the most coveted ports, and a Nickelodeon kids’ program, all with rates starting under $100 per person per day.
+It offers top-notch onboard entertainment, lots of dining options, the most coveted ports, and a great kids’ program, all with rates starting under $150 per person per day.

 Best large ship

-My favorite large ships are Celebrity’s Eclipse, Equinox, Silhouette, and Reflection.
-These four cruisers are 1,041 feet long but carry only 2,850 passengers, making them some of the most spacious in all of the Mediterranean.
-They are practically contemporary art galleries, with amazing public areas, lots of open deck space, huge gyms, Canyon Ranch spas, and food and wine designed by James Beard.
+Celebrity’s new Edge and Apex are 130,000 tons but carry only 2,900 passengers, making them some of the most spacious in all of the Mediterranean.
+They are practically contemporary art galleries, with amazing public areas, lots of open deck space, huge gyms, Canyon Ranch spas, and food and wine designed by a Michelin-starred chef.
 Nearly 90 percent of the cabins have balconies, and there are lots of connecting cabins for families.